neomatrix369/awesome-ai-ml-dl/cloud-devops-infra/README.md

   - [vast.ai](about-vast.ai.md) - GPU Sharing Economy.
 One simple interface to find the best cloud GPU rentals.
 Reduce cloud compute costs by 3X to 5X
   - [paperspace](https://www.paperspace.com/) - The first cloud built for the future.
 Powering next-generation applications and cloud ML/AI pipelines.
 Paperspace is built to scale with your team - pay as you go option for individuals.
+  - [valohai](https://www.valohai.com/) | [docs](https://docs.valohai.com/) - Valohai is a machine learning platform.
+It runs your experiments in the cloud, tracks your experiment history and streamlines data science workflows.
+DEEP LEARNING MANAGEMENT PLATFORM.
+Machine Orchestration, Version Control and Pipeline Management for Deep Learning.

 #### Tools
   - [snakemake](https://snakemake.readthedocs.io/en/stable/) - The Snakemake workflow management system is a tool to create reproducible and scalable data analyses.
 [Slides](https://slides.com/johanneskoester/snakemake-talk-40min#) | [PyPi](https://pypi.org/project/snakemake/)